xehoth/mitsuba/README.md

 ### Run with WSLg

-You can forward X11 to suppuort `mtsgui`.
+You can forward X11 to support `mtsgui`.

 ```shell
 docker build -t xxx/mitsuba .